Spl0itable/unostr/README.md

 # UNOstr

-UNOstr is a serverless [Nostr](https://github.com/fiatjaf/nostr) relay purpose-built for [Cloudflare Workers](https://workers.cloudflare.com/) that ONLY requests events from all online relays using the nostr.watch [API](https://api.nostr.watch/).
+Unlike relays that blast events such as [Blastr](https://github.com/MutinyWallet/blastr), UNOstr is a reverse [Nostr](https://github.com/fiatjaf/nostr) relay purpose-built for [Cloudflare Workers](https://workers.cloudflare.com/) that ONLY requests events from all online relays using the nostr.watch [API](https://api.nostr.watch/).

 This relay relay will stream as many possible events from as many possible online relays.
 This relay does NOT support saving or blasting events.